-Many smallholder farmers across Kenya and Africa as whole face many challenges including: unreliable rainfall, low crop yields, high energy costs, lack of access to modern farming technology and insufficient access to capital.
+Many smallholder farmers across Kenya and Africa as a whole face many challenges including unreliable rainfall, low crop yields, high energy costs, lack of access to modern farming technology, and insufficient access to capital.
 These challenges can be done away with slowly if farmers try a new venture; cricket farming.

 According to Koech, crickets have high protein content compared to soya beans and beef which are among the common conventional sources of proteins.